-- 1. Status bar: Find car controls and status in the top bar (see Top Status Bar Icons on page 8). - 2.
-Navigation: Change the orientation of the map, find or navigate to a destination, and change navigation settings (see Maps and Navigation on page 156).
+1. Status bar: Find car controls and status in the top bar (see Top Status Bar Icons on page 7).

+2. Navigation: Change the orientation of the map, find or navigate to a destination, and change navigation settings (see Maps and Navigation on page 160).

-3. Car status: This area dynamically displays the current status of Model 3 as you drive, park, open doors, turn lights on, etc. Monitor this area when driving as it displays important information such as driving speed and warning messages (see Car Status on page 13).
+- 3. Car status: This area dynamically displays the current status of Model 3 as you drive, park, open doors, turn lights on, etc. Monitor this area when driving as it displays important information such as driving speed and warning messages (see Car Status on page 13).
 When the vehicle is in Park, you can open the trunks or charge port door.
-This area also houses shortcut "cards" for Media, tire pressures, and Trip Information.
+This area also houses shortcut "cards" for Media, tire pressures, and Trip Information. - 4.
+Drive mode strip: Use to shift into Park, Reverse, Neutral, or Drive.
+Swipe from the edge of the touchscreen towards the passenger, to bring up the drive mode strip.
+(See Shifting on page 71.) - 5.
+Controls: Control various features and customize Model 3 to suit your preferences.
+The Controls screen appears over the map.
+Touch an option on the Controls screen to display the various settings and preferences associated with the chosen option.